raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step07.md

 ## Testing the motors

-In this step you will label and test the motors, making sure your robot is able to go forwards, backwards, left and right.
+In this step you will label and test the motors, to help ensure that your robot will correctly go forwards, backwards, left or right as commanded.

 ### Labelling the motors